sayedmck/mck-l7-project/readme.md

 ## Usage

-- Download and install in your system follow https://nodejs.org/en/download.
+- Download and install node js in your system follow https://nodejs.org/en/download.
 - Clone the repository and install dependencies using `npm install`.
 - Run tests using `npm test`.
 - View test reports in the `playwright-report` directory.